 Conditions for Action Research

-For Action Research to be successful, Kurt Lewin established a number of conditions the Action Research must meet:
+For Action Research to be successful, Kurt Lewin established a number of conditions must meet:

 - the research must be problem-oriented